How AI Card Grading Works: The Technology Behind CGI Vision AI

 Professional graders themselves do not achieve 100% consistency.
 Studies of re-submitted cards have shown that the same card can receive different grades on different submissions.
 Some industry estimates place human grader consistency at 85-90% when the same card is graded multiple times.
 CardGrade.io's 92.8% accuracy approaches or exceeds the consistency of the grading companies themselves.

-You get 3 free credits with no credit card required.
+You get 3 trial credits with a free 3-day trial, cancel anytime.
 Each credit provides a full 47-point analysis with grade predictions across all major grading companies.

 AI card grading is not about replacing professional grading services.
 It is about making smarter decisions about which cards deserve the investment of professional grading.
 Every card you do not submit that would have received a disappointing grade is money saved.